cognate-lang/cognate-lang.github.io/content/learn.md

 ```

-In this example the readability isn't really improved much, but in more complex programs this informal syntax can be invaluable.
+In this example the readability isn't really improved much, but in more complex programs this 'informal syntax' can be invaluable.

 By now you've probably noticed the semicolons.
 These delimit statements so that Cognate knows what order to evaluate functions in (remember that these are executed backwards).
 Definitions should also be terminated with semicolons.
 The stack persists between statements, letting us do things like this.